KseniiaEvans/AsciiArtify/doc/Concept.md

 - Designed for Kubernetes development
 - Good Podman support, allowing Docker Desktop avoidance.
 **Cons**:
-- Networking can be tricky
+- Networking can be tricky.
+Accessing services from the host often requires NodePort or port-forwarding.
 - Not suitable for persistent workloads

 ```bash